OpenDSA/OpenDSA/RST/en/Glossary.rst

       In other words, a specific set of inputs to a problem.

    problem lower bound
-      The tightest lower bound that we can prove over all algorithms for that problem.
+      In :term:`algorithm analysis`, the tightest :term:`lower bound` that we can prove over all :term:`algorithms <algorithm>` for that :term:`problem`.
       This is often much harder to determine than the `:term:`problem upper bound`.
+      Since the lower bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

    problem upper bound
-      The upper bound for the best algorithm that we know for the problem.
+      In :term:`algorithm analysis`, the :term:`upper bound` for the best :term:`algorithm` that we know for the :term:`problem`.
+      Since the upper bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

    procedural
       Typically referring to the